Serving the Metropolitan Area

 Sayonara, Liberace museum!

-So now we got John Kerry, the pickle guy as flopped in ’04, to manage our environment – assuming he gets confirmed by Mitchy and the Fifty Percent gang (see this week’s DJI).
+So now we got John Kerry, the pickle guy as flopped in ’04, to manage our environment.
 Well, I wish ‘im all the best but, if he talks President Joe into chopping the speed limits dow to 50 mph, well remember what that did to Jimmy Carter (another loser, twenty years earlier).
 That could make enough of the tiny slice of independent voters so mad that they’d vote to send Biden to the (cold) shower and elect… who?...
 Don Junior, maybe?
 There goes your wildlife… won’t be pigeons hunters getting licenses for, but American bald eagles.

 The polluters say "trust in God", but, had those falling birds in Berkeley been ravens, not pigeons, Christians might have taken it as a sign.
 In Kentucky (as other places since the EPA defunding), mine runoff, textile plant pollution and plain old sewage has so befouled creeks and rivers that born-again baptism's become an affront to nose and menace to the health.